JNavas2/Page-Mail/README.md

 - Any text you’ve selected
 - The page URL

 Perfect for sharing articles, research, or anything you find online—right from your browser!
-Supports both Gmail® and Outlook®.
+Supports Gmail®, Outlook®, and your system’s default email handler.

 ---

 ## 🎉 Features

-- **One-click sharing:** Click the extension button to open Gmail® or Outlook® with the page details pre-filled.
+- **One-click sharing:** Click the extension button to open Gmail®, Outlook®, or your email link handler with the page details pre-filled.
 - **Keyboard shortcut:** Use <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>P</kbd> (customizable) to open the extension popup.
 - **Selected text support:** Highlight text on a page to include it in your email.
 - **Custom subject prefix:** Personalize your email subject line via the options page.